mlecjm/context-aware-smart-contract/README.md

 It contains 2 directories:

-1. 'contracts': Holds hems.sol contract with the artifacts.
+1. 'contracts': contains the ContextAwareSmartContract.sol contract with the artifacts.
-2. 'app': Holds app scripts for the dApp.
+2. 'app': contains javascript application scripts for the dApp (decentralized application).

 ## DIRECTORIES